Historiography of the massacres of Poles in Volhynia and Eastern Galicia: Independent Poland

 Using a solid documentary base, the authors attempt to convince the reader of the genocidal character of the anti-Polish actions of the UPA.
 The first volume gives a chronological and geographical listing of 1686 witnesses, archival information, and other facts.
 The second volume gives the authors' interpretation of these events, a summation of Polish casualties, names of the perpetrators, and other documents.

 With the 60th anniversary of the Volyn tragedy in 2003, a third era in the study of Ukrainian–Polish conflict started.

 In 2002 Grzegorz Motyka, finding all the previous concepts regarding the anti-Polish actions of the UPA inadequate, suggested viewing the Ukrainian–Polish relations from the point of view of the question of Ukrainian insurrection during the war.
 Encouraged by the mass desertion of the Ukrainian police, Dmytro Kliachkivsky (Klym Savur) initiated a wave of UPA attacks against the Polish civilian population.
 Kliachkivsky gave the liquidation order on July 11.
 By Autumn 1944 most of the anti-Polish actions stopped and terror was used only against those who co-operated with the NKVD, and the Ukrainians leaders had understood that it was time to unite with the Poles against the USSR.
 Polish actions against the Ukrainian civilian population were restricted and punitive in their nature according to Motyka.
 They were done by the Polish auxiliary police, the self-defense leagues, the AK, and by Red partisan units formed from ethnic Poles.
 In his latest studies, Motyka attempts to synthesize the main concepts of both current directions in Polish historiography, analyzing and understanding the problem of anti-Polish terror in Volyn, the reasons and the results, in order to induce the Ukrainians to officially condemn the activities of the OUN and UPA.

 According to Roman Hrytskiv a characteristic of Polish historiography is the national component in its understanding of the problem.
 This is evident by the treatment of the Ukrainian–Polish conflict as an episode of purely Polish history; focusing attention to the anti-Polish terror of the UPA and demanding that the Ukrainians condemn these actions.
-The treatment of the anti-Ukrainian actions of the Polish underground is relegated to a secondary position, and the moral and emotional style of exposition of materials, the inclusion of materials whose authenticity is questionable (memoirs, eye witness accounts, works of literature etc.).
+The treatment of the anti-Ukrainian actions of the Polish underground is relegated to a secondary position, and the moral and emotional style of exposition of materials, the inclusion of materials whose authenticity is questionable (memoirs, eyewitness accounts, works of literature etc.).
 At the same time, it is in Poland that the professional study of Ukrainian–Polish conflict was started.
 Polish historians were the first to thoroughly study and analyse the facts of this conflict, developed a periodization, collected a significant number of Polish historic sources and developed a number of alternative methods of studying the problem.